PrincesssGirlXD/Leechbot/README.md

 * `API_HASH`: Get these two values from [my.telegram.org/apps](https://my.telegram.org/apps).
   * N.B.: if Telegram is blocked by your ISP, try our [Telegram bot](https://telegram.dog/UseTGXBot) to get the IDs.

-* `AUTH_CHANNEL`: Create a Super Group in Telegram, add `@GoogleIMGBot` to the group, and send /id in the chat, to get this value.
+* `AUTH_CHANNEL`: Create a Super Group in Telegram, add `@KurumiAlphaBot` to the group, and send /id in the chat, to get this value.

 * `OWNER_ID`: ID of the bot owner, He/she can be abled to access bot in bot only mode too(private mode).